Centaur Systems has been publishing educational software for the Classics

 them educate their members and the rest of the profession about all of the computer-based

-column, called "Random Access," for The Classical Outlook journal
+column, called "Random Access" (1989-2008) for The Classical Outlook journal

-(see Archives) and compiles the ACL Software
+(see Archives), and compiled the ACL Software

-Brian McCormick (Sec.-Treas.) is responsible for
+Brian McCormick is responsible for

-and packaging.
 He is now retired from his career as a preservation architect

 for the State Historical Society of Wisconsin and has returned to his original